open-voice-interoperability/docs-archived/technical_masterplan.md

 Since its incorporation in May 2020, the Open Voice Network Technical Committee has operated within a Linux Foundation-chartered Project entitled **PROJECT 1.0: VOCABULARY AND DEFINITION.**

-The stated remit of Project 1.0 is to name, operationally define, and prioritize the potential areas for standards development within the realm of artificial intelligence-enabled voice assistance in a manner that is mutually exclusive and collectively exhaustive (MECE), and for OVN Steering Committee review.
+The stated remit of Project 1.0 is to name, operationally define, and prioritize the potential areas for standards development within the realm of artificial intelligence-enabled voice assistance in a manner that is mutually exclusive and collectively exhaustive (MECE), and for OVON Steering Committee review.

 The purpose of Project 1.0 is to establish a foundational floor of guidance for Technical Committee organization, talent recruitment, and resourcing.

 Project 1.0 operates according to a Creative Commons (CC) Attribution 4.0 license.

-### Initial Areas of OVN Standards and Usage Research
+### Initial Areas of OVON Standards and Usage Research

 ### Voice Registry System

 One of the most important standards that gave rise to the World Wide Web (WWW) is the Domain Name System (DNS), the hierarchial and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
 Since its initial implementation in 1985, the DNS has translated readily memorized domain names to the numerical internet protocol addresses needed for locating and identifying computer services and devices.

-The need for a DNS-like system for voice, one that could connect explicit requests for specific destinations to a third-party conversational agent or voice application, has been part of OVN participant conversations since 2017.
+The need for a DNS-like system for voice, one that could connect explicit requests for specific destinations to a third-party conversational agent or voice application, has been part of OVON participant conversations since 2017.

-Soon after the incorporation of the Open Voice Network in May 2020, a Work Group was formed by the OVN Technical Committee, and tasked with evaluation of "the market/need opportunity for a global, platform-agnostic voice destination registry."
-If such an opportunity was found, the Work Group was asked to "identify and define the capabilities of such a registry in preparation for the formation of an OVN Project."
+Soon after the incorporation of the Open Voice Network in May 2020, a Work Group was formed by the OVON Technical Committee, and tasked with evaluation of "the market/need opportunity for a global, platform-agnostic voice destination registry."
+If such an opportunity was found, the Work Group was asked to "identify and define the capabilities of such a registry in preparation for the formation of an OVON Project."

 **Introduction to the VRS.**